DayFit (Messaging Feature)

 Based on user research, the fitness app's purpose is self-motivation and taking care of the family member's health.
 However, most fitness apps do not provide a message feature on the app, so users use a different way to share their health progress and activity events with family and friends.
 Therefore, increasing the opportunity for users to message each other with health and fitness goals/achievements and creating an integrated messaging experience throughout the product drives engagement and repeat usage.

-Send a message to your beloved one to encourage them on the homepage.
+Send a message to your loved ones to encourage them on the homepage

-Easy to track your family's and friends' progress.
+Easy to track your family's activities and progress

 Set Project Goals